iamluirio/echo-chambers-news-aggregators/README.md

 Subsequently, the system can make informed decisions about clicking and simulating the reading of the article based on its alignment with the user’s interests.
 Once the decision is made on whether to click on a particular article, maintaining a record of the clicked news becomes a straightforward process.

 Please note: the automated system is under development: the above code is provided as an example to show the reader how the dataset construction system can be automated for each user.
+We opted for Firefox browser due to the availability of the APIs provided by the media aggregator.

 <sub>Roshni Chakraborty, Ananya Bajaj, Ananya Purkait, Pier Luigi Trespidi, Tarika Gupta, Flavio Bertini, and Rajesh Sharma.
 2023.
 Echo Chambers in News Media Aggregators.
 ACM Trans.
 Web 1, 1, Article 1 (January 2023)</sub>